front-commerce/developers.front-commerce.com/source/docs/magento1/installation.md

 `{MAGENTO_BASE_URL}/api/rest/frontcommerce/urls/match?urls[0]=/about-magento-demo-store`

 ## Frequent errors
 - URL Rewrite: the entry point of the API is the file `api.php`.
-In order to work, you need to have the following rules :
+In order to work, you need to have the following rules:
     - for Apache in an `.htaccess`: `RewriteRule ^api/rest api.php?type=rest [QSA,L]`
     - for Nginx in server config:
     ```